polecat-dev/opensearch-curator/README_FIRST.md

-1. ❌ Using `pytest` directly → Use `python -m pytest`
+1. âŒ Using `pytest` directly â†’ Use `python -m pytest`

-2. ❌ Using `pip` directly → Use `python -m pip`
+2. âŒ Using `pip` directly â†’ Use `python -m pip`

-3. ❌ Using `make` on Windows PowerShell → Use `.\make.ps1` or WSL
+3. âŒ Using `make` on Windows PowerShell â†’ Use `.\make.ps1` or WSL

-4. ❌ Connecting to port 9200 → Use port 19200
+4. âŒ Connecting to port 9200 â†’ Use port 19200

-5. ❌ Forgetting to start OpenSearch → `docker-compose -f test-environments/compose/docker-compose.test.yml up -d`
+5. âŒ Forgetting to start OpenSearch â†’ `docker-compose -f test-environments/compose/docker-compose.test.yml up -d`